bagisto/user-guide/src/configure/configurable-choices.md

 <ImagePopup src="/images/configure/options.png" alt="Compare and image search options" />

-To have an uploaded photo understood by an AI model rather than by the browser alone, see [AI Image Search](./magic-ai.md#ai-image-search).
+To have an uploaded photo understood by an AI model rather than by the browser alone, see [AI image search](../generative-ai/image-search.md).

 ## Wishlist